 Citizen engagement also remains a contentious topic.
 While digital platforms theoretically offer more opportunities for public participation, the extent to which these platforms are genuinely used to influence policy decisions is debated.
 Critics argue that the government's efforts to engage citizens through online tools have often been more symbolic than substantive, lacking mechanisms for meaningful incorporation of citizen feedback into policy-making.
 This issue highlights a broader debate on the efficacy of e-participation-whether it truly democratizes governance or merely serves as a facade for participation without power (Fountain, 2001).
 Finally, there are institutional challenges related to resistance to change within government bodies (DiMaggio & Powell, 1983).
 The introduction of new technologies necessitates not only infrastructural investments but also a shift in organizational culture.
-In Kazakhstan, as in many other countries, public institutions.
+In Kazakhstan, as in many other countries, public institutions are often characterized by bureaucratic inertia, which can hinder the adoption of innovative digital solutions.
 This resistance is compounded by a lack of digital skills among government officials, which impedes the effective use of new technologies and limits the overall impact of smart governance initiatives (Latour, 2005).